 Indochina Junk| 1N2D Itinerary

-by Suzanne from The Travelbunny
+– Recommended by Suzanne from The Travelbunny –

 We explored Halong Bay with Indochina Junk on a 24-hour trip.
 Indochina Junk has a permit to visit a quieter part of the bay away from all the other tourist boats.
 Bai Tu Long Bay translates as Baby Dragon Bay and is where we spent our time in Halong Bay.

-The food was on board was amazing and included in the price.
+The food on board was amazing and included in the price.
 Some drinks were also included.
 Dinner was a Thai feast of epic proportions.
 There were around 18 guests on board.

 I can highly recommend Indochina Junk.
-It’s not the cheapest but it’s a first-class experience, and more importantly, safe experience.
-The company is a sustainable business and has developed a ‘Green Halong Bay’ programme to help protect the bay against rubbish.
+It’s not the cheapest but it’s a first-class experience, and more importantly, a safe experience.
+The company is a sustainable business and has developed a ‘Green Halong Bay’ program to help protect the bay against rubbish.
 They have also set up a school in Vung Vieng fishing village and provide job opportunities for local people.